Dudley Moore

-Early life
+Early life and education

 Moore was born at the original Charing Cross Hospital in central London, the son of Ada Francis (née Hughes), a secretary, and John Moore, a railway electrician from Glasgow.

 He had an older sister, Barbara.
-Moore was brought up in the Becontree estate in Dagenham, Essex.
+Moore was brought up on the Becontree estate in Dagenham, Essex.
 He was short at 5 ft 2 in and had club feet that required extensive hospital treatment.
 This made him the butt of jokes from other children.
 His right foot responded well to corrective treatment by the time he was six, but his left foot was permanently twisted and his left leg below the knee was withered.
 He remained self-conscious about this throughout his life.

 Moore became a chorister at the age of six.
-At age 11 he earned a scholarship to the Guildhall School of Music, where he took up harpsichord, organ, violin, musical theory and composition.
+When he was 11 years old, he earned a scholarship to the Guildhall School of Music, where he took up harpsichord, organ, violin, musical theory and composition.
 He rapidly developed into a highly talented pianist and organist and was playing the organ at local church weddings by the age of 14.
-He attended Dagenham County High School where he received dedicated musical tuition from Peter Cork (1926–2012), who helped him towards his Oxford music scholarship.
+He attended Dagenham County High School, where he received dedicated musical tuition from Peter Cork (1926–2012), who helped him towards his Oxford music scholarship.
 (Norma Winstone was another student of Cork's at Dagenham).
 Cork was also a composer.
 Moore kept in touch until the mid-1990s and his letters to Cork were published in 2006.

-Moore won an organ scholarship to Magdalen College, Oxford, where he was tutored by the composer Bernard Rose.
+In 1955 Moore won an organ scholarship to Magdalen College, Oxford, where he was tutored by the composer Bernard Rose and from where he graduated in 1958.
 While studying music and composition there, he also performed with Alan Bennett in The Oxford Revue.
 During his university years, Moore developed a love of jazz music and became an accomplished jazz pianist and composer.
 He began working with musicians such as John Dankworth and Cleo Laine.
-In 1960 he left Dankworth's band to work on Beyond the Fringe.
+In 1960, Moore left Dankworth's band to work on Beyond the Fringe.

 Career

+Jazz pianist

+On leaving Oxford University in 1958 he joined Sir John Dankworth's big band on piano.
+Subsequently he made a number of recordings leading his own trio including Pete McGurk (later replaced by Jeff Clyne) on bass and Chris Karan on drums.